cchudzicki-ocw-testing/res.8-009-summer-2017/content/pages/syllabus.md

 There are {{% resource_link "311b8a27-7162-417d-8ab0-db1ce379098f" "lecture notes" %}} for the course.
 We will not have a formal textbook, however, many useful references can be found online.

-- [The Physics of Vibrations and Waves](https://www.worldcat.org/formats-editions/57691593) by Pain: The MIT undergraduate version, including lecture videos, lecture notes, problem sets, and exams with solutions.
+- [The Physics of Vibrations and Waves](https://www.worldcat.org/formats-editions/57691593) by Pain: Comprehensive overview of oscillatory and wave phenomena.
+This course overlaps with chapters 1–6.
 - [The Physics of Waves](https://sites.harvard.edu/hgeorgi/physics-of-wave-files/) by Georgi: Similar to Pain in its scope and mathematical level.
 This course overlaps with the chapters 1–3 and 5–6.
 - [Waves notes](https://scholar.harvard.edu/david-morin/waves) by Morin: Chapters of a book in progress from David Morin.
 Contains many examples of concepts and very solid explanations.
 This course overlaps with chapters 1–5 and chapter 8.